-Ann Marie Caldwell is passionate about teaching the arts to students.
-This is her ninth year as a teaching artist, with experience in teaching movement, drama, and visual art.
-Ann Marie graduated from University of Puget Sound with a degree in theatre before completing the Teaching Artist Apprenticeship at Seattle Children’s Theatre.
-She has continued her training with the Creative Dance Center and was a participant in the 2011-12 Washington State Arts Commission-sponsored Teaching Artist Training Lab.
+Ann Marie Caldwell (she/her) is passionate about how dance education can build community and be a powerful tool for self-expression and creativity.
+A teaching artist since 2004, Ann Marie has had the honor of teaching youth in a variety of subjects, like creative movement, choreography, improv, creative drama, visual art, and arts integration.
+Ann Marie graduated from the University of Puget Sound with a degree in theatre before completing the Teaching Artist Apprenticeship at Seattle Children’s Theatre.
+She has taken classes with the Creative Dance Center and graduated from the Washington State Teaching Artist Training Lab (TAT Lab) as part of the 2011-2012 cohort.
+Ann Marie participated in the National Seminar for Teaching Artists at the John F. Kennedy Center for the Performing Arts in 2013.
 Ann Marie is delighted to have joined PNB in 2011.

-Ciara McCormack Greenwalt grew up dancing in Burlington, Vermont and small-town Nebraska.
+Ciara McCormack Greenwalt (she/her) grew up dancing in Burlington, Vermont and small-town Nebraska.
 She studied ballet intensively for many years before expanding into other genres, and in 2011 graduated Summa Cum Laude from Stephens College with a BFA in Dance.
 Since then, Ciara has worked with students of all ages in dance studios, theaters, and schools in the US and Chile.
 Her continuing education includes the Summer Dance Institute for Teachers at the Creative Dance Center, the annual Creative Advantage Institute, and the 2015 Washington State Teaching Artist Training Lab.
-Along with teaching for PNB’s Community Education program, she directs Moving Minds Dance, performs with Intrepidus Dance, and serves as Vice President for the Dance Educators Association of Washington.
+Along with teaching for PNB’s Community Education program, she directs Moving Minds Dance and performs with Intrepidus Dance and Lucia Neare’s Theatrical Wonders.
+She also serves on the board of the Dance Educators Association of Washington as Immediate Past President and Secretary.
 Ciara’s passion as an educator is to support student’s growth, encourage their sense of joy and wonder, and facilitate their understanding of their world through creative explorations for mind and body.